 The trustees have appointed a number of investment managers who are authorised under the Financial Services and Markets Act 2000 to undertake investment business.
-The trustees have delegated all day to day investment decisions to these authorised investment managers.
+The trustees have delegated all day-to-day investment decisions to these authorised investment managers.
 The trustees, after seeking appropriate investment advice, have given the managers guidelines as to the asset allocation, including control ranges for each asset class and or geographic region.
-Subject to their respective benchmarks and guidelines, the managers are given full discretion over the choice of stocks and are expected to maintain a diversified portfolio.
+In addition the trustees are responsible for setting policy over ESG matters for the segregated mandates held with Insight, implementation of which is delegated to the investment manager who is expected to embed ESG and RI considerations throughout their processes, be responsible for engaging with investee companies and issuers on ESG matters.
+Subject to their respective benchmarks and guidelines, the managers are given full discretion over the choice of underlying assets and are expected to maintain a diversified portfolio.

-The trustees review the nature of Scheme investments on a regular basis, with particular reference to suitability and diversification.
+The trustees review the nature of Scheme investments on a regular basis, with particular reference to suitability, diversification and responsible investment ("RI") factors.
 The trustees seek and consider written advice from a suitably qualified person in undertaking such a review.
 If, at any time, investment in a security or product not previously known to the trustees is proposed, appropriate advice is sought and considered to ensure its suitability and diversification.